How to Install Git on Fedora Linux

 git status

-While the above command helps with giving a status of the GIT, you can additionally list all git commands and sub.
+While the above command helps give the GIT status, you can additionally list all git commands and subcommands.

 Connect Remote GIT Repository

 For users that need to work with GIT remotes to sync and download/upload changes, you will need to link the GIT.
-This can be done using the git remote command as follows.
+This can be done using the git remote command:

 git remote add origin remote-repository-link